Ridge vent guide · DFW Metro · Updated · Expert-reviewed by , Sales Manager

 Frame's ridge-vent planning approach

 Frame Restoration reviews ridge venting as part of the roof system: intake, exhaust, decking, shingles, ridge cap, penetrations, and written replacement scope.
+When we write a replacement scope, it typically spells out which existing vents will be removed, closed, or kept, and how the ridge slot will be cut on the composition roof before the vent and cap shingles go on.

 Before work starts, the homeowner should know what ventilation approach is being installed and what existing vents are being changed.